 Atlantic City, NJ

 So proud of their surfing heritage, the Atlantic City Surf was once the the name of the professional baseball team in the area.
-For those looking to get their feet wet, surfing is permitted on three designated beaches in Atlantic City - Crystal Beach at New Hampshire Ave.; Delaware Ave.
-Beach; and Downtown Beach at Raleigh Ave.
+For those looking to get their feet wet, surfing is permitted on three designated beaches in Atlantic City - Crystal Beach at New Hampshire Avenue, Delaware Avenue Beach, and Downtown Beach at Raleigh Avenue.
 Other popular water sports in the area include kayaking, windsurfing and boogie boarding.

 Cocoa Beach, FL